Presidential Scholarship for Distinguished Achievement

 Those students who feel they have a need and would like to apply for a scholarship to cover or partially cover their individual instruction fee should fill out the application.
-This should be returned by May 1 for consideration of both the following year’s semesters.
-Freshmen and those students abroad may submit an application at the beginning of the fall semester for the year’s consideration by the Friday following Labor Day.
+See the current semester’s deadline within the application.

 The Giles-Harris Music Competitions